WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 consider how these machine-generated tags are displayed and whether they can be interacted with in the same way.
 Similar to the API, it may also be useful to share the label accuracy with users (either visually or with extra content on mouse hover).
-It would be beneficial to have a page similar to our [sensitive content explanation](https://openverse.org/sensitive-content) (either similarly available in the frontend or in our documentation website) that describes the nature of the machine generated labels, the means by which they were determined, and how to report an insensitive label.
+It would be beneficial to have a page much like our [sensitive content explanation](https://openverse.org/sensitive-content) (either similarly available in the frontend or on our documentation website) that describes the nature of the machine generated labels, the means by which they were determined, and how to report an insensitive label.